Life-Extension Program & MCR Project

 In December 2015, Bruce Power reached an agreement with the Independent Electricity System Operator (IESO) to advance a long-term investment program which would refurbish its nuclear fleet and secure the site’s operation until 2064.

-The Life-Extension Program started on January 1, 2016 and involves the gradual replacement of older systems in the company’s eight reactor units during regularly scheduled maintenance outages.
+The Life-Extension Program started in 2016 and involves the gradual replacement of older systems in the company’s eight reactor units during regularly scheduled maintenance outages.

 As part of the Life-Extension Program, Bruce Power is carrying out its intensive Major Component Replacement (MCR) Project.
 The MCR Project began in January 2020 and focuses on the replacement of key reactor components in Units 3-8, including steam generators, pressure tubes, calandria tubes and feeder tubes.